 And in the final presentation, 20 randomly selected attendees were asked to read a short description for each of a 20 slide presentation entitled “Wheels” describing rail, streetcar, auto and bicycle history in Hopkins.

 After a short break, all attendees were given four dot stickers to place on each of the ideas and concepts they found most exciting.
-We’ve asked Visioning project coordinator Kersten Elverum to report on the results of this exercise:

 The slide that garnered the greatest number of dots – 14 total - carried the message Fill empty storefronts.
 With no less than 10 new businesses currently building-out Mainstreet storefronts, the public should see a dramatic decrease in vacancies.
 That being said, City staff and the Hopkins community should continue efforts to recruit new businesses to Hopkins that complement our existing mix.